Chapter Forty Nine

 Janah, “And what have you come up with?
 I could tell you my rationale, Daphne hers, Nikko hers, but if you just adopted those, they would not be yours, just a convenient imitation.”

 “Wait.
 If you are all one, how are there differing reasons?”

 “Another good question, and one that will have to wait, we don’t know.
-It seems, and this isn’t an explanation, that the brains adopted the singular and retained the multiple.
+It seems, and this isn’t an explanation, that the brains retained the singular and encompassed the multiple.
 There was adaptation, not conversion.
 That’s a description based on what happened, not an explanation of how.
 Let’s get back to the discussion. ”

 “What I feel is, we are presented with a situation, always an ugly situation, someone looking to harm someone who is either unaware of it, or who cannot fight back.
 The Min woman was unaware that someone was putting a contract out on her.
 On the other hand, we did a job on a guy who blackmailed corporations or stole corporate secrets.
 Now in both cases we said the target was harming innocents.
 And we took steps, extreme steps, to neutralize them.
 But could it not be said that Gantner was doing the same thing we do?
 He was trying to get a woman, Min, out of the way because her behavior was hurting flesh and blood people who had no control over her?”

 Janah, “Quite a pretty paradox, yes?
 And what, if you have one, is the solution to this dilemma?”